LeonardoZV/async-client-server-communication/README.md

 Your front-end opens a long-lasting, uni-directional (from server to client) communication from your back-end through the HTTP protocol.
 Here as well, the back-end can push a message as soon as necessary.
 If you want client to server communication, you'll need do make a separated POST request.

-Best use cases: Stock prices updates, notifications, anything that needs unidirecional communication.
+Best use cases: Stock prices updates, notifications, anything that needs uni-directional communication.

 Example Architecture: